hussein-aitlahcen/homely/README.md

 This tool is experimental.

-It download you dotfiles, make a `json` definition of it and symlink everything in your home.
+Minimalistic behavior: it download you dotfiles, make a `json` definition of it and symlink everything in your home.

 Files are readonly thanks to nix store.